aesokolowski/romecalc/README.md

 rocal 9000 -> M!

 Roman numeral to Arabic decimal partially implemented.
-Parses I, V and X for now (1-39).
-Implementing L and C next, then D and M.
+Parses I, V, X, C and L for now (1-399).
+Implementing D and M next after doing a little more false-positive hunting for the current version.

 rocal i -> 1